Side Income from Your Automotive Skills

 Content Creation

 It takes time to build an audience, and you shouldn't count on it as income right away.
 But diagnostic walkthrough videos, common repair guides, and tool reviews can eventually generate ad revenue, sponsorships, and consulting opportunities.
+Think of it as planting a tree — the best time to start was five years ago, the second best time is now.

 Consulting